Knife raider threatened to chop off businessman's hand after conning his way into home

 Sign up to our daily newsletter

+Mr Bunch added: "Once inside, the man produced a knife from behind his back and started demanding 'where's the money'."

+The court heard Mr Blake handed over around £4,000 in cash but the raider kept asking for "the real money" and pushed him upstairs, where he took the watches.

-Prosecutor Michael Bunch said: "The man kept demanding the money, acting aggressively, making threats he would use the knife to cut his hand off."
+Mr Bunch added: "The man kept demanding the money, acting aggressively, making threats he would use the knife to cut his hand off."

 The court heard the raider was joined by two masked accomplices and Mr Blake eventually showed them a place under floorboards where another £15,000 was kept, in a Quality Street tin.

+During the course of the raid the victim was hit with the hilt of the knife and suffered a significant cut to his head which was sutured and stapled at hospital.

-Ian Skivington, 51, of Thornhill Road, Ponteland, and Lee Donald, 39, of Rowantree Road, Newcastle, both admitted aggravated burglary and were each jailed for seven years and eight months.
+Ian Skivington, 51, of Thornhill Road, Ponteland, and Lee Donald, 39, of Rowantree Road, Newcastle, both admitted aggravated burglary and have each been jailed for seven years and eight months.

-Thomas Clayton, 38, of Laburnum House, Wallsend, admitted handling stolen goods and was jailed for four months.
+Thomas Clayton, 38, of Laburnum House, Wallsend, admitted handling stolen goods and has been jailed for four months.